samandalib/portfolio/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Font Automation

+Font imports are managed automatically.
+To change which fonts are loaded and available in the app, edit the `defaultFonts` and `fontPresets` properties in `public/GlobalSettings.ts`.
+The watcher will keep `app/fonts.ts` in sync with these settings.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: